What’s the oldest language in the world?

 The Indus Valley scripts (Also referred to as Harappan)

-Proto-Elamite script and Linear Elamite – A great example of what happens when language systems aren’t kept track of in an organized way.
+Proto-Elamite script and Linear Elamite – A great example of what happens when language systems aren’t tracked in an organized way.

 Cretan hieroglyphs of, well, Crete.